Lanark Lanimers: Lanimer Day

-Lanimer Day is held on the Thursday between 6 and 12 June, barring a June election or a pandemic.
+Lanimer Gala Day is held on the Thursday between 6 and 12 June, barring a June election or a pandemic.
 Schoolchildren and others parade through the town in costumes accompanied decorated lorries.
 This is known as the Lanimer Queen's Procession.
 They each receive a Lanimer medal for participating.
 With the children march brass and pipe bands, Lord Cornet and Ex- Lord Cornet support, and visiting dignitaries.
 The court ride in cars after the parade, and the Queen has an open-top coach.

 Once the procession has gone once around the town centre, the children mount a stand in front of St Nicholas Church (and a statue of William Wallace on the steeple).
 The court also climb the stand and the Queen is crowned by a local lady, to acclaim from the assembled crowds.
 "Flower of Scotland" and "Scots Wha Hae" are played, and the Lanimer Queen's Proclamation read out, followed by "God Save the King", the British national anthem.

 Later in the afternoon, the Lord Cornet has another procession on horseback.
 Various entertainments for children and adults are laid on at Castlebank Park, and musical entertainment takes place at the cross in the evening.
 Finally, children perform at the Lanimer Queen's Reception on the Friday night.